Capital Campaign for Construction Project

 Share Our Sense of Place

-The $30 million overall project includes confirmed participations of $5.5 M by the City of Greater Sudbury, $8.25 M by the province of Ontario, and $12,5 M by the federal government.
+The $30 M overall project includes confirmed participations of $5.5 M by the City of Greater Sudbury, $8.25 M by the province of Ontario, and $12.5 M by the federal government.
 This confirms 100 % of the public funding.

 Following the planning of its Capital Campaign in 2016 with the support and expertise of KCI Ketchum Canada, Place des Arts has recruited a strong group of community leaders to form the campaign’s cabinet.
 This impressive team is leading the “Share our sense of PLACE” campaign.

 “We are very grateful to each and every member of this impressive group of personalities that have taken on the challenge with us” stated Stéphane Gauthier, Chair of the Board of Place des Arts.
 “Our Major Campaign goal is ambitious but with such a skilled and determined cabinet, we are confident we will succeed.”